-The Boomerang 7 can be used with the Genie Race harness to optimize the safety and the performance.
+The Boomerang 8 can be used with the Genie Race harness to optimize the safety and the performance.
 Check with the manufacturer of the harness or your paragliding instructor if in doubt.

 The adjustment of the harness chest strap controls the distance between carabiners and affects the handling and stability of the glider.
-Tightening the chest strap too much increases the feeling of stability but also increases the risk of twisting after a glider collapse and increases the likelihood of collapses due to less feedback from the glider.
-Lengthening the chest strap gives more feedback from the glider but decreases stability which may also increase the chamnce of collapses, spend time getting your settings right.
+Excessive tightening of the chest strap increases stability but also the risk of riser twists following glider collapse, and it also increases the frequency of getting collapses due to poor feedback from the glider.
+The risk of twisting is also strongly affected by the seating position of pilot.
+Flying in a laid back (reclined) position makes it much more difficult to react in time to prevent riser twisting.

-Gin calculates and draws the line plan of the glider with a distance between the carabiners of 44cm.
-We recommend setting a distance from 42cm to 50cm between the carabiners, depending on the size and design of the harness.
+Gin calculates and draws the plan of the glider with a distance between the carabiners of 44cm.
+We recommend setting a distance of 42cm to 50cm between the carabiners, depending on the size and design of the harness.